williamhoos/testrepo/docs/source/sign_up.rst

 .. _Enter new email:

-AB: Enter new user email
+02: Enter new user email
 ************************

 The first-time user must enter a valid email address and affirm that they meet the minimum age requirements in order to proceed with registration process.